GChristensen/posts/_posts/2021-07-07-how-to-design-software-systems-qmark.md

-Although OOP had tremendous success and remains a dominant programming paradigm to this day, it is not free of its own problems inherited from the procedural style, such as uncontrollable side effects, which, for example, make parallelism a non-trivial task under this approach.
+Although OOP had tremendous success and remains a dominant programming paradigm to this day, it is not free of its own problems inherited from the procedural style, such as uncontrollable side effects, which, for example, make parallelism a non-trivial task.
 Because of that, adepts of functional programming consider object-oriented programming harmful, probably, not without a reason.
 Being a great and simple tool for managing complexity, OOP requires equally great experience and discipline for its proper use.